What's the best cheap tablet for Android? I tested over 50 devices and here are my results

 Reasons to avoid

-If you want to get started with the Amazon ecosystem, the Amazon Fire HD 8 (2024) is a great way to do so.
+If you want to get into the Amazon ecosystem, the Amazon Fire HD 8 (2024) is a great and affordable way to do so.
 You'll get a solid HD display with either 32GB or 64GB of expandable storage, and up to 13 hours of battery life.
 The new 2024 model replaces the Fire HD 8 Plus as the new budget offering.

-With hands-free Alexa on the Fire HD 8, it turns your tablet into another Echo Dot and you can even get a stand to use it as a smart display.
-It has a lightweight design and compact size, making it an ideal tablet for using handheld for long sessions.
+With hands-free Alexa on the Fire HD 8, it turns your tablet into another Echo Dot, and you can even get a stand to use it as a smart display.
+It has a lightweight design and compact footprint, making it the ideal tablet for using handheld for long sessions.

 Best for kids